On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Convergence

-For the convergence of the numerical approximation of integrals, we then have the following theorem. \begin{theorem} Let orthonormal functions $\phi_0=1,\phi_1,\phi_2,\ldots$ be dense in $\vectorspace{L}^2_w(\Omega)$.
+For the convergence of the numerical approximation of integrals as in \eqref{eq:numint-def} and \eqref{eq:product-convergence}, we then have the following theorem. \begin{theorem} Let orthonormal functions $\phi_0=1,\phi_1,\phi_2,\ldots$ be dense in $\vectorspace{L}^2_w(\Omega)$.
 Let function $g$ satisfy \eqref{eq:mult-mat} and let matrices $\mat{M}_n[g]$ have elements as in \eqref{eq:matrix-elements}.
 Further, let quadratically bounded function $f$ be Riemann--Stieltjes integrable with respect to $\operator{M}[g]$.
 Then

-Similarly, for functions $g_1$ and $g_2$ satisfying \eqref{eq:mult-mat} and linearly bounded $f_1$ and $f_2$ we have
+Similarly, for functions $g_1$ and $g_2$ satisfying \eqref{eq:mult-mat} and linearly bounded $f_1$ and $f_2$, we have

-\end{theorem} \begin{proof} The result follows from Theorems \ref{thm:product-convergence}, and \ref{thm:quadratic-convergence}. \end{proof} We can extend this result to polynomially bounded functions in the special case that the inside function $g$ and the basis functions are polynomials.
+\end{theorem} \begin{proof} The result follows from Theorems \ref{thm:product-convergence} and \ref{thm:quadratic-convergence}. \end{proof} We can extend this result to polynomially bounded functions in the special case that the inside function $g$ and the basis functions are polynomials.
 We define the total degree of a multivariate monomial $\prod_{i=0}^d x_i^{n_i}$ as $\sum_{i=0}^d n_i$.
 Then for a polynomial, that is, a finite linear combination of monomials, its total degree is the total degree of the highest monomial.
 If polynomials are dense in a Hilbert space, they can be partially ordered according to the total degree of the polynomials, for example, in graded lexicographic order \cite[Chapter~3.1]{Dunkl+Xu:2014}. \begin{theorem} Let the orthonormal polynomials $\phi_0,\phi_1,\phi_2,\ldots$ be partially ordered by their total degree and dense in $\vectorspace{L}^2_w(\Omega)$.
 Let the function $g$ be polynomial and let the matrices $\mat{M}_n[g]$ have elements as in \eqref{eq:matrix-elements}.
-Let a function $f$ be polynomially bounded that is, $f(x)\leq a + b\,|x|^m$ for some positive $a,b$ and $m\in\mathbb{N}$, then
+Let a function $f$ be polynomially bounded that is, $f(x)\leq a + b\,\abs{x}^m$ for some positive $a,b$ and $m\in\mathbb{N}$, then